sudheerj/javascript-interview-questions/README.md

 290. ### Is javascript supports namespace

      JavaScript doesn’t support namespace by default.
-So if you create any element(function, method, object, variable) then it becomes global and pollute the global namespace.
+So if you create any element(function, method, object, variable) then it becomes global and pollutes the global namespace.
 Let's take an example of defining two functions without any namespace,

      ```javascript
      function func1() {